CJSCommonPlatform/artemis-manager/README.md

 ## Browse DLQ

+**Note: Browse uses JMS tcp port to connect to the Artemis broker.**

-_java -jar artemis-manager.jar browse -host localhost -port 3000 -brokerName default_
+_java -jar artemis-manager.jar browse -host localhost -port 61616 -brokerName default_

-* port - jmx port
+* port - JMS tcp port
 * brokerName - name of the broker configured in the broker.xml, use _default_ if no specific broker configuration provided

 ## Remove Message from DLQ

 * Remove message by id

+**Note: Remove uses JMX port to connect to the Artemis broker.**

 _java -jar artemis-manager.jar remove -host localhost -port 3000 -brokerName default -msgId 12d8e63e-c842-11e6-986d-00e1000074d2_

+* port - JMX port
+* brokerName - name of the broker configured in the broker.xml, use _default_ if no specific broker configuration provided

 * Remove multiple messages (provide list of message ids on input)